 The steps required to register your business may vary depending on business structure and industry.
 Most businesses can expect to:

-- Register for an Employer Identification Number (EIN).
+- Obtain an Employer Identification Number (EIN) from the IRS

 Learn more about these steps below.